InnerSourceCommons/InnerSourcePatterns/README.md

 Below you find [what a pattern is](#what-are-innersource-patterns), a [list of known patterns](#list-of-patterns), and [how to use these patterns](#how-can-you-use-innersource-patterns) in your organization.

-You are already using InnerSource in your company and want to share your ideas and experiences with the world?
-We would love to [welcome your contributions](#how-to-contribute)!
+Are you already using InnerSource in your company?
+If you would like to share your experiences with the world, we would love to [welcome your contributions](#how-to-contribute)!

 [isc-website]: http://innersourcecommons.org

 ## Mission Statement

-Our mission in this working group
+Our mission

-- Collect and document agreed upon best practices of how to do InnerSource - in the form of patterns
+- Collect and document best practices on how to do InnerSource - in the form of patterns
-- Continuously publish the most mature patterns as an ebook
+- Publish the most mature patterns as an ebook

 ## List of Patterns

-The below lists all known patterns.
-They are grouped into three [maturity levels](./meta/contributor-handbook.md#maturity-levels).
+ All known patterns (grouped into three [maturity levels](./meta/contributor-handbook.md#maturity-levels)) are as follows:

 ### Maturity Level 3: Validated